tschaub/grunt-newer/README.md

   grunt.registerTask('minify', ['any-newer:uglify:all']);
 ```

-With the above configuration, running `grunt minify` will only run the `uglify:all` task if one or more of the configured `src` files have been modified since the last successful run of the same task.
+With the above configuration, running `grunt minify` will only run the `uglify:all` task if one or more of the configured `src` files is newer than the `dest/app.min.js` file.

 ## Options for the `newer` and `any-newer` tasks